About the Summer Institute

 Now a fixture in the international academic calendar, the Summer Institute has been meeting on a biannual cycle since the inaugural meetings held in Wisconsin and Bristol in 2003-2004.

 The next meeting will take place in Ghent, Belgium in July, 2018.
 Details of the Ghent meeting can be found here.
+Applications for this meeting have closed.
 The 10th meeting of the Summer Institute will take place in Latin America in 2020.
 Further details will be posted here when available.